 NCDB provides support to state deaf-blind projects as they engage in systems-change activities designed to improve state services (e.g., education, vocational rehabilitation, developmental disabilities) for young adults who are deaf-blind and have additional disabilities.

-- A peer-learning community (currently closed to new members) consisting of state project personnel, National Family Association for Deaf-Blind board and affiliate members, and Helen Keller National Center staff
+- A peer-learning community (currently closed to new members) consisting of state project personnel, National Family Association for Deaf-Blind board and affiliate members, and Helen Keller National Center staff.
+Read an update of the groups activities.

 - Intensive systems TA for individual state deaf-blind projects